 What a week!
 So if you didn’t read my previous blog post I will catch you up on the week’s festivities.
 After being swept away by the Kendrick Lamar Grammy performance I decided to restructure my content and recipe development this week to pay homage to his song “The Blacker The Berry”.
 As a result blackberries took the spotlight this week and boy did they shine in these four new recipes.

 Yaaasss to kitchen hacks!
 The secret ingredient helping us avoid a potentially messy batter situation is Pillsbury Grands Biscuits.
 These things are magical.
-I roll the biscuits out with a rolling pin, stuff blackberry filling between two biscuits, pinch the edges closed and cook in a waffle iron.
-The biscuits make perfect waffles, with crispy outside and soft pillowy inside.
+I roll the biscuits out with a rolling pin, stuff blackberry filling between two biscuits, pinch the edges closed, and cook in a waffle iron.
+The biscuits make perfect waffles, with a crispy outside and soft pillowy inside.